MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devapps/creating-a-camera-driver-mft.md

         video.play();
     ```

-- Windows.Media.MediaCapture API in a Windows Store app using the Windows Runtime.
+- Windows.Media.MediaCapture API in a UWP app using the Windows Runtime.
 For more info on how this API is used, see the [Media Capture](http://go.microsoft.com/fwlink/p/?LinkId=243997) sample.

 - Media Foundation’s Source Reader, for apps processing media data.
 The driver MFT will be exposed to applications as the first (0th) MFT when calling `IMFSourceReaderEx::GetTransformForStream`.
 The category that will be returned is `MFT_CATEGORY_VIDEO_EFFECT`.